e-dorigatti/e-dorigatti.github.io/_posts/2019-08-16-what_is_my_phd_about.markdown

 from the immune system to deal with the issue.
 A part of the response is to remember that particular receptor and create more T cells with it, so that it will be easier to spot the same pathogen.
-Therefore, an epitope is a short sequence of aminoacids (around 10 or 20) that, when recognized by a T cell, triggers the immune system.
+Therefore, an epitope is a short sequence of amino acids (around 10 or 20) that, when recognized by a T cell, triggers the immune system.

 The vaccines that I design are made by assembling epitopes together, and the